jwiedeman/Apollo64/js/README.md

 Use the “Restart Simulation” button to trigger a fresh full-mission run without reloading the page.
 The CLI simulator remains available through `npm start` for text HUD and data exports.

 The development server now replays the entire Apollo 11 timeline (to GET `196:00:00`) instead of stopping after the first coast segment.
 The footer playback selector throttles the stream at 1×, 2×, 4×, 8×, or 16× pacing, while the **Fast (dev)** option removes pacing for regression sweeps.
-Higher-rate settings keep the HUD ticking with ~100 ms or faster refresh intervals so countdowns and resource bars remain responsive while the mission advances.
+Each preset now also tunes the mission sampling window so the HUD receives frequent state frames without overwhelming the browser, and higher-rate settings keep the HUD ticking with ~50 ms or faster refresh intervals so countdowns and resource bars remain responsive while the mission advances.

 > **Tip:** The mission HUD binds to `0.0.0.0` by default.
 Pass `--host` and `--port` if you need to target a specific interface or port when running outside the container.